JuanEraz0/TM4C1294NCPDT-DRIVERS-BARE-METAL-PROGRAMMING/README.md

 #### If you already have TivaWare installed:

 1. Right-click your project in **Code Composer Studio** and select **Properties**
-2. Navigate to `Build → ARM Compiler → Include Options`
+2. Navigate to `Build → Variables → TIVAWARE `
-3. Click **Add** and provide the path to your TivaWare installation.
+3. Click in **Edit** button and provide the path to your TivaWare installation in the Value field.
 For example:

 ```bash
 C:/ti/TivaWare_C_Series-2.2.0.295